Developer Guidelines

 End-of-life

-End of life of APIs or endpoints is communicated 1 year in advance to give every customer the necessary time to upgrade.
+The end of life for APIs or endpoints is communicated 1 year in advance to give every customer the necessary time to upgrade.

 Implementation